State Route 30

 Why the Hybrid Alignment was selected as the Recommended Build Alternative (RBA)

 Several issues were identified within the North, Center and South alternatives including relocation of elementary schools, complex technical and cost challenges, proximity to sensitive ecosystems, and flood control liability requirements.
 The Hybrid Alternative was chosen as the RBA because it avoids the major issues associated with the North, Center and South Alternatives.

 The RBA selection means that if a build alternative is ultimately selected, it would be built within that corridor.
-The Environmental Assessment will evaluate the RBA as compared to the no-build alternative, with a public hearing scheduled in the fall of 2018.
+The Environmental Assessment will evaluate the RBA as compared to the no-build alternative, with a public hearing scheduled in early 2019.
 A preferred alternative will be selected following the public hearing.
 If you would like to be notified via email regarding updates or when hearing is scheduled, please subscribe to the SR 30 email notification.

 |Finish Environmental Analysis (RBA + No Build)

 |Preferred Alternative Selection + Final Environmental Assessment/Design Concept Report